 step, variable interpolation

 behaves differently in YAML plans and Puppet language plans.
-To illustrate this
+For example:

 plan yaml_plans::interpolation_pp() {